What is a Google Crawl?

 It’s why we MUST prioritize pages, posts and our content creation, including an emphasis for the keywords a prospective lead would search.
 For the business wishing to be visible when people are actually looking for its very products or services, the effort has to begin with content.
 Content that a search engine can easily identify, consume and organize into its SERPs!

 Rebuilding The Google Index – The Business Opportunity!

-In a competitive world for traffic and leads, search engine relevance is NO static exercise!
+In a competitive world for traffic and leads, search engine relevance is NO static exercise.
 Freshness matters and being timely with relevant content is certainly a competitive signal.
-Blogging ‘what’s new‘, for instance, often motivates a search engine to crawl the website more often than, for instance, a site that never adds any new content.
-NOTE: the more often a website is crawled, the more pages, posts and keywords it will see consumed into the search engine indexes.
+Blogging about “what’s new”, for instance, can motivate a search engine to crawl one website more often than another that never adds new content.
+The more often a website is crawled, the more pages, posts, and keywords it will see consumed into the search engine indexes!

 Deep Spider Crawls and Fresh Spider Crawls